-- 120. Library Research Methods (2) introduces students to library research and information literacy skills, emphasizing the strategies needed for effective research.
-Students learn to apply that strategy to bibliographical research. - 150.
-Arts and Humanities in Western Culture (3) fosters an appreciation of the landmarks of the Western cultural heritage in religion, philosophy, language and literature, the visual arts and architecture, music and theatre. - 291.
-Introduction to Gender Studies (1) introduces selected topics in Gender Studies.
-Inclusive of all disciplines and team-taught by Gender Studies faculty, the course will give an orientation into the field through reading, writing and discussion.
-It can be taken a maximum of three times to count toward the minor in Gender Studies as subject matter changes. - 300.
+- 291. Introduction to Gender Studies (3) introduces selected topics in Gender Studies.
+Inclusive of all disciplines and team-taught by Gender Studies faculty, the course will give an orientation into the field through reading, writing, and discussion. - 300.
 Internship (1-6) involves a supervised experience in a vocational field related to a program of study.
 The program is closely supervised by faculty members and by an on-site director.
 Students may earn 1-6 credit hours for each distinct internship, with a maximum of 16 hours including student teaching applying to graduation requirements.
 Graded S/U. Prerequisite: junior standing, 2.5 GPA.
 [The junior standing prerequisite is waived for students participating in Disney internships.] - 330.
 Student Development in Higher Education (1) provides an overview of higher education with special attention to philosophy and theory of student development and its practical application in the residence hall setting.
 The course serves as an intensive training program for students managing residence halls.
-Prerequisite: selection as resident assistant. - 360.
-Pre-Law (1) is an analysis of the Law School Admission Test, the Law School Data Assembly Service and the Law School Candidate Referral Service.
+Prerequisite: selection as resident assistant - 360.
+Pre-Law (1) is an analysis of the Law School Admission Test, the Law School Data Assembly Service, and the Law School Candidate Referral Service.
 Students take a sample examination under conditions approximating those of the LSAT.
-Graded S/U. Prerequisite: junior standing. - 388.
-Student Senate Leadership (1) open to the four Student Senate officers (President, Vice President, Secretary, Treasurer) who are elected by the full student body for leadership positions for the academic year.
+Graded S/U. Prerequisite: junior standing - 388.
+Student Senate Leadership (1) open to the four Student Senate officers (President, Vice President, Secretary, and Treasurer) who are elected by the full student body for leadership positions for the academic year.
 Each may receive this credit for each semester they serve in one of those elected positions.
-Graded S/U. - 440.
+Graded S/U - 440.
 GRE Preparation (1) is an analysis of the General Test for the Graduate Record Exam.
 Students will take a series of sample tests, receive instruction in testing techniques, and the graduate school admission process.
 Students must also register to take the GRE General Test.
-Graded S/U. Prerequisite: senior standing or permission of the instructor. - 490.
+Graded S/U. Prerequisite: senior standing or permission of the instructor - 490.
 Public Affairs Senior Seminar (3) involves an intensive research project reflecting the student's skills and interests in a public affairs topic.
 Each student works individually with a faculty member in completing the project.
-Prerequisite: senior status or permission of instructor.

-491. Seminar in International Business (3) enables the student to pursue an approved research project involving international business practice and theory.
+Prerequisite: senior status or permission of instructor - 491.
+Seminar in International Business (3) enables the student to pursue an approved research project involving international business practice and theory.
 Students are strongly encouraged to work with advisors to develop seminar topics/approaches that synthesize language and business skills and that demonstrate appropriate intercultural competencies.
-Prerequisite: completion of the international business major business core.
+Prerequisite: completion of the international business major business core